Barbara Castle: Member of Parliament (1945–1979)

 In the 1945 general election, which Labour won by a landslide, Castle was elected as the Member of Parliament for Blackburn.
 As Blackburn was then a two-member constituency, she was elected alongside fellow Labour candidate John Edwards.
 Castle had secured her place as a parliamentary candidate through the women of the Blackburn Labour Party, who had threatened to quit unless she was added to the otherwise all-male shortlist.

 Castle was the youngest of the handful of women elected.
 Although she had grown up in similar northern industrial towns, she had no prior connection to Blackburn.
 Eager not to appear as a parachute candidate, she studied weaving and spinning, and spent time living with a local family.
-In her maiden speech she highlighted the problems facing servicemen then going through demobilisation.
+In her maiden speech she highlighted the problems facing servicemen then going through demobilization.

-Immediately upon her entering the House of Commons Castle was appointed Parliamentary Private Secretary (PPS) to Sir Stafford Cripps, President of the Board of Trade, who had known her as a member of the pre-war Socialist League.
+Immediately upon her entering the House of Commons Castle was appointed Parliamentary private secretary (PPS) to Stafford Cripps, President of the Board of Trade, who had known her as a member of the pre-war Socialist League.
 Harold Wilson succeeded Cripps in 1947 and retained Castle as his PPS, marking the beginning of the pair's lengthy political relationship.
-She gained further experience as the UK's alternate delegate to the United Nations General Assembly for 1949–1950, when she displayed particular concerned for social and humanitarian issues.
+She gained further experience as the UK's alternate delegate to the United Nations General Assembly for 1949–1950, when she displayed particular concern for social and humanitarian issues.
 She soon achieved a reputation as a left-winger and a rousing speaker.
+She was an early advocate for equal pay and supported the Equal Pay Campaign Committee in their cross-party efforts.
+In 1954 she joined Patricia Ford, Irene Ward and Edith Summerskill to submit the 'Equal Pay in the public services' petition, with over 80,000 signatures, to Parliament.
+The four politicians arrived together in a horse drawn carriage decorated in suffragette colours.
 During the 1950s she was a high-profile Bevanite, and made a name for herself as a vocal advocate of decolonisation and the Anti-Apartheid Movement.